 The people were given this name by the Arabs when they enlisted many Berber’s to fight in their conquest to take Spain.

 The reason they were associated with the word barbarian was that they were speakers of a language other than Greek or Latin.

 The flag of Morocco has only 2 colors.

 Morocco’s flag is red with a green star in the middle and has been used since 1915.

 There is a green star in the middle of the flag.
-The reason why it is green is because within their culture the color green represents joy, love and happiness.
+The reason why it is green is that within their culture the color green represents joy, love, and happiness.